BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

 There are three general types of data to encode.

-- term Shapes: <doc:Shapes> describe groupings of cells; the cells of a Jigsaw piece or the outline of a cage for example.
+- term Shapes: <doc:Shapes> describe groupings of cells.
+The cells of a Jigsaw piece or a cage are examples.
 - term Cage Content: <doc:Cages> contain clues about a group of cells such as the sum of their content.
 - term Cell Content: Cell content is what we typically consider the data *in* a cell.
 It is the clue, solution or candidates (the *progress*) of the puzzle.

-> Note: The `∅` column under Cage Content and Cell Content indicates that *empty* is a valid value.
+> ImportantShape: The `∅` column under Cage Content and Cell Content indicates that *empty* is a valid value.
 Emptiness is denoted by the value `0`.

 ## Version B coding